NVlabs/verilog-eval/README.md

 We closely follow guidance from [HumanEval](https://github.com/openai/human-eval/tree/master).

+Please note that these instructions are for VerilogEval v1, not v2.

 Make sure to use python 3.7 or later:
 ```
 $ conda create -n codex python=3.7